 Preface, p. xxvi, “The first fundamental treatment on cyclostationary processes in a book can be found in (Gardner, 1985, Chap.
 12) [Bk3].
 Several books are entirely dedicated to cyclostationarity.
 The extensive treatment in Part II of (Gardner, 1987f) [Bk2] contains the foundations of cyclic spectral analysis in the FOT approach.”

 The conceptual and theoretical foundation and framework of William Gardner’s Theory of Cyclostationarity for Stochastic Processes [Bk3] is similar to that described in Section 9.1.1 for non-stochastic time series; however, it is less extensive because of Gardner’s preference for the non-stochastic theory and his tenet that the non-stochastic theory is of considerably higher conceptual and utilitarian value for practitioners.
-Almost every theorem cited in Sections 9.1.1 has its counterpart in the theory for stochastic processes.
-The reader is referred to the book [Bk1] for the earliest compilation in book form, and the book [B2] for the most comprehensive (by far) treatment.
-The book [Bk5, Chap.
+Almost every theorem cited in Section 9.1.1 has its counterpart in the theory for stochastic processes.
+The reader is referred to the book [Bk1], for the earliest compilation in book form (see also the 2nd ed.
+[Bk3]), and the much later book [B2] for the most comprehensive (by far) treatment.
+The book chapter [Bk5, Chap.
 1] is complementary in the extent of its treatment of the contrasting features of the two theories.